 Why should I use ADS?
 Given the competitive climate of research funding in the UK, the College of Arts is looking to give our grant applications an edge.
-ADS is a service that is seeking to add value to grant applications by having successful Principal Investigators (PIs) review and provide feedback on draft applications.
-The experiences of our successful PIs are an invaluable tool when navigating and applying to funding schemes.
+ADS gives you the chance to have successful Principal Investigators (PIs) review and provide feedback on your draft.
+Their experiences are invaluable in helping colleagues strengthen applications.

 How does ADS work?

 Step 1: Deciding on your application

-- You will have an initial discussion of your project idea with either your School Research Convenor or College Research Office.
-They may recommend that you work with ADS to develop your application.
+- You will have an initial discussion of your project idea with your School Research Convenor and/or the College Research Office.
+The Research Office can advise you on appropriate funding schemes, and on questions of eligibility.

 Step 2: Getting feedback at an early stage in the grant process

 - For all other research grants, a draft application, including the main text sections that are required by the funder, should be submitted.

 Step 3: Timeline and Process

 - If the application is for a smaller award (e.g. RSE or Carnegie Trust), or, in some cases, for a call with a deadline, your draft will be sent to the Director or Deputy Director of Arts Lab and to a member of the Research Office team, and they will provide feedback in writing or via a meeting.

 Step 4: What next?